gaywallet/beehaw-org.github.io/content/docs/core-principles/what-is-beehaw.md

 ---
-title: What is Beehaw?
+title: What is (and isn’t) Beehaw
-weight: 5
+weight: 3
 ---
-# What is (and isn’t) Beehaw
 [Comments](https://beehaw.org/post/107014?scrollToComments=true)

 ## Beehaw is a social media platform.